Ultimate Tanzania

 10-Night/11-Day All-Inclusive Tanzania Adventure

 Join Walker Wellness Retreats on a once-in-a-lifetime, all-inclusive safari through Tanzania, one of the world's most extraordinary wildlife destinations.
 Over 11 days, you will explore some of the world's most iconic landscapes and rich ecosystems, from the vast Serengeti to the stunning Ngorongoro Crater, and unwind on the pristine beaches of Zanzibar.
-This luxury adventure promises a perfect blend of thrilling game drives, cultural immersion, and ultimate relaxation.
+This all inclusive adventure promises a perfect blend of thrilling game drives, cultural immersion, and ultimate relaxation.

 The Great Migration, a natural wonder that has fascinated travelers and wildlife enthusiasts for decades, is a key highlight of this safari.
 Witness the awe-inspiring spectacle of nearly two million wildebeest, zebras, and gazelles migrating across the Serengeti in a journey that takes you through some of the most dramatic and beautiful landscapes on earth.

-With luxury accommodations, expert guides, and exclusive experiences, this retreat is designed for those who want to explore the wild side of Tanzania without sacrificing comfort.
+With highly rated accommodations, expert guides, and exclusive experiences, this retreat is designed for those who want to explore the wild side of Tanzania without sacrificing comfort.
 If you wish to relax and unwind or engage in exciting game drives and excursions, the itinerary offers the perfect balance of adventure and leisure.

 Day 1: Arrival in Arusha